Aditya-P-29/demo/README.md

-Im learning git and github
+# Im learning git and github from ApnaCollege.

+# From Shraddha Khapra.